RobertDWhite/WhiteMatterTech/content/posts/pages-mcp/index.md

 Relative asset paths break under a path prefix unless you inject a `<base href="/<site>/">`.
 I did inject one, and it then broke any site that already carried a `<base>` tag or that built URLs in JavaScript.
 Because `localStorage` is scoped per-origin, every site on a shared host could read every other site's saved state.
 For a set of trainers that each remember your quiz progress, that is a real collision.
 A hostname is also easier to send to someone than a path.

-Moving to `<site>.pages.internal.white.fm` fixed all three at once.
-Each site is its own origin, `<base href="/">` is always correct, and the site name is now a DNS label, which supplies the validation rules for free.
-Origin separation does not extend to cookies, which the security notes below cover.
+Moving to `<site>.pages.internal.white.fm` resolved all three concerns.
+Each site receives its own origin, `<base href="/">` remains correct, and the site name becomes a DNS label with inherent validation constraints.
+Origin separation does not extend to cookies; the security notes address that limitation below.

 --------------------------------------------------------
 # The Server